 18. Use Adventure Sync

 A recent addition to Pokemon Go, it can now be synced with the step counter on your phone, so that you don't need the app open all the time.
 Turn on the Adventure Sync function in the settings menu and that will do the counting when you're just walking, meaning you can hatch those eggs more easily.
+Even if you're not playing, you get the advantage of all the walking you're doing.

 19. Favourite Pokemon to find those you need to evolve